Dr. James Hallenbeck

 Anne Mills

-This is a beautifully written summary of the essentials with lots of clinical vignettes and practical ips by an experienced and obviously dedicated clinician.
+This is a beautifully written summary of the essentials with lots of clinical vignettes and practical tips by an experienced and obviously dedicated clinician.

 Vincent G. Winters